keptenkurk/BS440/README.md

 ## BS440google
-maintainer: managementboy - Status: Testing BS440google updates weight and fat parameters in Google fit (http://fit.google.com) For creating an account and authentication file please see the Wiki for this repository.(https://github.com/keptenkurk/BS440/wiki/How-to-use-Google-Fit)
+maintainer: managementboy - Status: Testing

+BS440google updates weight and fat parameters in Google fit (http://fit.google.com) For creating an account and authentication file please see the Wiki for this repository.(https://github.com/keptenkurk/BS440/wiki/How-to-use-Google-Fit)

 # Thanks to
-Christopher Peplin - maintainer of Pygatt
+* Christopher Peplin - maintainer of Pygatt
-Tristan79 - Domoticz plugin
+* Tristan79 - Domoticz plugin
-DjZU - CSV plugin
+* DjZU - CSV plugin
-managementboy - Google plugin
+* managementboy - Google plugin
-Raudi, Remb0, Edmundo
+* Raudi, Remb0, Edmundo

 # Disclaimer
-This software is build out of personal interest and not related to Medisana AG in any way.
+This software is built out of personal interest and not related to Medisana AG in any way.